Dcmorris101/music-streaming-site/README.md

 # Steps
-The exercise is split into 8 main sections.

 ## Register Page:
 Registration page that can swap between creating a new account or logging into an existing account.
 Checks are in place for duplicate account names/emails and an md5 encryption of passwords.